risk-first/website/docs/practices/Development-And-Coding/Dependency-Adoption.md

 ---
-title: Library Adoption
+title: Dependency Adoption
-description: Implementing code to use libraries or adhere to specific standards.
+description: Making use of software libraries or services as a dependency.
 tags:
-  - Library Adoption
+  - Dependency Adoption
   - Practice
 featured:
   class: c
-  element: '<action>Use Library</action>'
+  element: '<action>Use Dependency</action>'
 practice:
   aka:
    - "Runtime Adoption"